wolframroesler/snippets/README.md

 /mnt/myname myname mypassword
 ```

-Note: Every user on your Linux machine can mount your Nextcloud files if you do it this way, which may or may not be desired.
+Note: Every user on your Linux machine can mount your Nextcloud files, which may or may not be desired.

 Finally, to mount your Nextcloud files: